fdsCG/techio-java-template/markdown/welcome.md

 [`techio.yml`](https://github.com/fdsCG/techio-java-template/blob/master/techio.yml)
-This file is mandatory and its path must not be changed, it describes both the table of content and the programming project.
+This file describes both the table of content and the programming project(s), it's mandatory and its path must not be changed.

 # Visual and Interactive Content